-The Division of Social Sciences includes the following disciplines: Anthropology, Economics, History, Political Science, Psychology, and Sociology.
-Students wishing to combine study in several social science disciplines may consider a “Social Sciences” divisional Area of Concentration.
+At New College, we offer an unconventional, Ivy-League-quality education that is well suited to Social Sciences students.
+Our Division of Social Sciences includes the following disciplines: Anthropology, Economics, History, Political Science, Psychology and Sociology.
+You can pursue any of these Areas of Concentration (AOC), or if you wish to combine study in several social science disciplines, you may consider a “Social Sciences” divisional AOC.